 Paddling gloves or "Pogies" (paddling mits) or any waterproof gloves add extra comfort while kayaking.

 The sun does shine from time to time... so sunglasses and even sunscreen and lip protection are a good idea.*

-A limited supply and sizes of snorkel gear and wet suits are available, but there's plenty of fun and adventure to go around for everyone.
-Bring your swimsuit if you want to take the plunge or soak in the ships hot tub.
+Bring your swimsuit if you want to take a polar plunge or soak in the ships hot tub.